oatlog/oatlog/doc/report/main.typ

-In contrast, the equality saturation (EqSat) @equalitysaturation workflow involves an e-graph initialized with a set of expressions representing facts or computations, and rewrite rules corresponding to logical deductions or optimizations respectively are applied until reaching a fixed point or until some other criterion is met.
+In contrast, the equality saturation (EqSat) @equalitysaturation workflow involves an e-graph initialized with a set of expressions representing facts or computations, and rewrite rules corresponding to logical deductions or optimizations are applied until reaching a fixed point or other stopping condition.
 Rewrite rules pattern match on the existing e-graph and perform actions such as inserting new e-nodes and equating existing e-nodes (and hence their e-classes).
 When equality saturation is used for program synthesis or optimization, there is a final extraction phase in which one globally near-optimal expression is selected from the many